-We are recruiting for school year 2018-2019.
-Apply here!
+We are recruiting for school year 2019-2020.
+Register here!

-Because our visual arts program is a Perkins Chapter 74 program, we are required to follow the admissions guidelines for visual arts set by the state of Massachusetts.
+Because our Visual Arts program is a Perkins Chapter 74 program, we are required to follow the admissions guidelines for Visual Arts set by the state of Massachusetts.

 The Chapter 74 process requires that there are five categories in the admission process: audition/interview; grades; attendance record; discipline/conduct record; and a recommendation from the sending school.
 Students are given a composite score based on all 5 areas.
 All 5 areas will be considered in the composite score according to the following percentages:

 - 50% of the score: audition/interview scored on a rubric.
-A panel composed of ProArts College representatives, artists from community arts organizations, and BAA staff conduct the audition/interviews.
+A panel composed of ProArts College representatives, artists from community arts organizations, and BAA staff conduct the audition/interviews

 - 20% of the score: whether the student has received sufficient academic credit to complete the necessary grade.
 For example, a student applying to be a 9th grade student at BAA will have to show sufficient academic credit to complete the 8th grade by June of the application year.